binkley/modern-java-practices/README.md

 > I am in progress of moving sections of the `README.md` to individual pages
 > in [the wiki](https://github.com/binkley/modern-java-practices/wiki), and
 > make it easier for bringing advice up to date, and adding new approaches.
-> Please forgiven the shambles while this is in progress.
+> Please forgive the shambles while this is in progress.

 The best documentation headline on how to approach your build and pipeline:
 [**Builds are